Documentation

 Auditors and verifiers who want to check energy claims without requesting data exports or relying on self-reported numbers.

-Builders creating the next generation of energy applications — tokenized assets, DeFi protocols, ESG dashboards, compliance tools — on top of verified data.
+Builders creating the next generation of energy applications — tokenized assets, ESG dashboards, compliance tools, financial instruments — on top of a verified data layer.